 The steps for processing the sunflower powder used in Huel Products are below:

-The sunflowers are grown in China and the by-product is sunflower meal, which is used for animal feed.
+The by-product is sunflower meal, which is used for animal feed.

 As well as the six main ingredients, Huel Products contains a unique micronutrient blend.
 This provides the additional vitamins and minerals required to meet Daily Values (DVs), or higher in many cases, plus some phytonutrients.
 The vitamin mineral blend in Huel Powder v3.0 is on a coconut flour carrier.